github-user-tooling/Front-end/README.md

 ![GitBook](https://github.com/build-week-github-user-breakdown/Marketing-page/blob/master/img/logo.png?raw=true)

-GitBook is **the** GitHub account management tool that allows the client to analyze any Gibhub user to research user commit rates, common tendencies, and personal information.
+GitBook is **the** GitHub account management tool that allows the client to explore any Gibhub user to analyze user commit rates, common tendencies, and personal information.
 This is integrated with GitHub's native industry-standard protocol for authorization OAuth2.

 ### Development Team